High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

 \section{Smooth infinitely divisible random fields and regular variation}

-In this section we shally define the random fields of interest to us, describe their distributional structure, and then specify the smoothness assumptions necessary for studying the geometry of their excursion sets.
+In this section, we shall define the random fields of interest to us, describe their distributional structure, and then specify the smoothness assumptions necessary for studying the geometry of their excursion sets.

-A reader familiar with the theory of infinitely divisible processes will note that the route we take goes back to first principles to some extent.
-(For example, it would be more standard, nowadays, to start with the function space L\'evy measure $\lambda_X$ of Section \ref{lambda:section} rather than invest a couple of pages in defining it.)
+A reader familiar with the theory of infinitely divisible processes will note that the route we take goes back to first principles to some extent (e.g., it would be more standard, nowadays, to start with the function space L\'evy measure $\lambda_X$ of Section~\ref{lambdasection} rather than invest a couple of pages in defining it).
 The need for this, as should become clear below, is to be able to carefully define random fields, along with their first and second order partial derivatives, on a common probability space.